Unfolded proximal neural networks for robust image Gaussian denoising: Introduction

-\textbf{Outline} --The remainder of this paper is organized as follows.
-Section~\ref{s:unfdeep} is dedicated to the design of unfolded NNs for MAP denoising estimates, with a recall of the considered iterative schemes.
-In Section~\ref{s:pnp}, we describe the proposed DR-PnP procedure, and discuss the strategies adopted for the different unrolled schemes.
-Section~\ref{s:exp} is dedicated to numerical experiments.
-In this section, we first compare the denoising performances of the proposed unfolded NNs with state-of-the-art denoisers, and then compare the resulting PnP methods for solving a deblurring problem when considering different denoisers.
-This section also focuses on robustness consideration and its impact on both denoising and restoration.
+\textbf{Outline --} {The remainder of this paper is organized as follows.
+Section~\ref{s:denoising} focuses on MAP denoising estimates, with a recall of the considered iterative schemes.
+Section~\ref{Sec:proposed-unfolded} is dedicated to the design of the proposed unified {\UNN} architectures, relying on the algorithmic schemes presented in Section~\ref{s:denoising}.
+We evaluate the performances of the proposed {\UNN}s in Section~\ref{s:exp}.
+In particular, we compare the denoising performances of our {\UNN}s to those of an established denoising network in terms of both reconstruction quality and robustness.
+We further present results when the proposed {\UNN}s are used in a PnP framework for an image deblurring task.} Finally, our conclusions are given in Section~\ref{s:conclusion}.